Shades of white

+Shades of white are colors that differ slightly from the CIE standard illuminant D65, a white point that represents the average color of daylight at noon.
+There isn't one objectively pure white, as noon daylight varies by location and atmospheric conditions, and the choice of using D65 instead of direct sunlight or a white point on the Planckian locus is arbitrary.
+For simplicity, this article will use the term pure white for the D65 white point.

-Shades of white are colors that differ only slightly from pure white.
-Variations of white include what are commonly termed off-white colors, which may be considered part of a neutral color scheme or yellow that looks like brown.
+Variations of white include what are commonly termed off-white colors, which may be considered part of a neutral color scheme.

 In color theory, a shade is a pure color mixed with black (or having a lower lightness).
-Strictly speaking, a "shade of white" would be a neutral grey.
+Strictly speaking, a "shade of white" would be a neutral gray.
 This article is also about off-white colors that vary from pure white in hue, and in chroma (also called saturation, or intensity).

 Colors often considered "shades of white" include cream, eggshell, ivory, Navajo white, and vanilla.
 Even the lighting of a room, however, can cause a pure white to be perceived as off-white.

 Off-white colors were pervasively paired with beiges in the 1930s, and especially popular again from roughly 1955 to 1975.
-In terms of paint, off-white paints are now becoming more popular, with Benjamin Moore having 152 shades of off-whites, Behr having 167, and PPG has 315.
+In terms of paint, off-white paints are now becoming more popular, with Benjamin Moore having 152 shades of off-whites, Behr having 167, and PPG having 315.

 Whiteness measures the degree to which a surface is white in colorimetry.